2024 Election Information

 "What does a Mill Levy continuation mean?"

 The 2.75 mill levy increase was originally approved by voters in 2017 and were used for various Improvement Projects throughout District parks, trails and facilities.
-These funds are set to expire at the end of 2026.
-Without raising taxes, the District is asking voters to approve a continuance of the 2.75 mill levy to continue to fund additional improvement projects in the community’s parks, trails and facilities as well as energy and water conservation projects and operational priorities.
+These funds were set to expire at the end of 2026.
+Without raising taxes, the voter approved continuation of the 2.75 mills will fund capital projects throughout the District in the community’s parks, trails and facilities as well as energy and water conservation projects and operational priorities.

 "Don't my taxes fund 100% of the operations at Foothills?"